tippenein/hasken/README.md

 Hasken you shall receive

-Easily searchable local document store.
+Easily searchable local document store with option to push to server for backup

 use it for:
   - storing links to gifs